Providing the services and technology essential to a successful thermography practice

 Not all reading services are created equal.
 The TAS reading service achieves unsurpassed results using international gold standard interpretation methodology.
 A comprehensive risk analysis report with STI observations is typically delivered within 24 hours of image submittal via the internet.
 TAS does not charge for training, there is no minimum submittal requirement, and interpretations are competitively priced.
 Read more

-♦ Image Analysis Software With Spatial Thermographic Imaging
+♦ Image Analysis Software With Spatial Thermal Imaging

 ♦ Experience, Knowledge and Proven Capabilities